noahehall/theBookOfNoah/0-mustdo/nim/nimverbose.md

 ### what is NIM?

-- general purpose programming languages designed to be efficient, expressive and elegant (in that order)
+- general purpose compiled programming languages designed to be efficient, expressive and elegant (in that order)
+- created by `Andreas Rumpf` in 2005

+- compilation workflow

+  - translate source code into C code
+  - TODO (fully documented later in the book)

+- use cases
+  - systems programming: operating systems, compilers, dvice drivers, and embedde system software can be written (when compiling to C)
+  - IoT devices: physical devices with embedded electronics
+  - page 5

 ### terminology